Web Development Blog

 Now you can start IE6 XP SP 3 anytime on your computer by selecting it from the Virtual PC Console and clicking on ‘Start’.

-2 Responses to "Step-by-step instructions on how to set up a Virtual PC and install IE6 (or IE7, IE8)"
+2 thoughts on “Step-by-step instructions on how to set up a Virtual PC and install IE6 (or IE7, IE8)

 I had no reason.
 I probably didn’t know Virtual PC 200 existed.
 But the instructions should work for both 2004 and 2007.